VikParuchuri/ds-webinar/presentation.md

 # You can even motivate high schoolers!

 * 2 high schools on dataquest
-* Very good results
+* Good results
 * Next step: teach ML

 ---
 # Groups increase motivation

-* Blended learning very effective
+* Blended learning effective
-* Correlates with high course performance
+* Correlates with high course completion

 ---
-# So...how should you learn or improve?
+# How should you learn or improve?

 ---
 # Step 1: Learn to code

 * If you don't know a language yet, try Python
-* Go to programming meetups.
-Make friends
+* Go to programming meetups
 * Work on projects
-    * Web apps are good
 * Go to hackathons

 ----